-- Hold down the button and turn the button and turn the button and turn dial to scroll horizontally or turn the dial to scroll vertically. - To exit the magnified display, press the <DISPLAY > button.
+- Hold down the button and turn the button and turn the colored balance dial to scroll vertically. - To exit the magnified display, press the <DISPLAY > button.

 While in the magnified view, you can maintain the same magnified view and position when you hold down the <SELECT> button and turn the <>> dial to view another image.